yuenalaw/languageappreport/main.typ

 = Introduction

-The play store is oversaturated with language learning apps.
-What makes this any different?
+Many existing language apps today cater to beginners, leaving intermediate learners struggling to find effective and personalised resources.
+This project aims to identify the most important aspects of language learning and create a full-stack application that leverages YouTube content, flashcards, multimedia, spaced-repetition and game-based learning to aid intermediate learners.
+Personal investigations such as surveys and interviews will be conducted to complement existing research.

-Many of the apps in the market are costly and tend to tailor their content around beginner language learners.
 Currently, I am on the journey of studying Mandarin Chinese, but I am struggling to find resources to aid my learning.
 More specifically, there is a large amount of beginner-friendly content, but not enough for intermediate learners.
 The content topics are generic and are not personalised to my interests.
+Through asking other language learners, I have found that many of them face the same issue.

-I therefore propose an app solution based on language learning research that seeks to integrate best language learning practices for intermediate learners using YouTube.
+I therefore propose an app solution based on language learning research that seeks to integrate best language learning practices for intermediate learners of Mandarin Chinese using YouTube.
 Users can create flashcards from new vocabulary found from these YouTube videos and through a spaced repetition (SRS) system, be able to review these words through review questions provided by the app.
 Additionally, research will encompass my own personal investigations through survey and interviews, research papers and analysis on the success of language apps such as Duolingo.

 The objectives of this project are stated as follows: